codingconcepts/datagen/README.md

 ## Todos

+* Refactor:
+	* `runner.ResetEach` and remove that state.
+Create block runner and keep state within there.
+(Will require a change to the store as well).

 * Allow generated columns to be referenced by rows in the same insert.

 * Consider using ($1, $2) with arguments

-* Refactor `runner.ResetEach` and remove that state.

 * Better handling of connection issues during run.